bsv-blockchain/cars-cli/README.md

 - **Multiple Configurations in One File**: All configurations and deployment targets are stored in `deployment-info.json` at your project root.
 - **Automated Builds**: The `cars build` command compiles and packages your backend, frontend, and configuration into a single deployable artifact.
 - **Seamless Deployments**: Quickly create new releases, get secure upload URLs, and deploy artifacts to the cloud.
-- **Project Management**: Administer projects, add/remove admins, and view logs all through the CLI.
+- **Project Management & Logging**: Administer projects, add/remove admins, and view various logs (project-level, release-level, and resource-level) through the CLI.

 ## Installation